Water Heater Anode Rods 101

 An anode rod is a metal rod with a steel wire on the inside that screws into the top of a water heater.
 They are made of magnesium, aluminum, or zinc-aluminum alloy.

-What is the Purpose of an Anode Rod?
+What is the purpose of an Anode Rod?

 Anode Rods prolong the life of your heater by preventing corrosion via electrolysis.
 Water contains various bacteria and minerals, depending on its source.
 Bacteria can cause water to smell, while minerals like calcium and magnesium contribute to corrosion inside the tank; if your home is located in a rural area or an area where excess non-harmful bacteria and minerals are present in the water supply, you may have hard water.
 With the tank constantly expanding and contracting as the water is heated, the tank and its lining are being put under stress.
 Over time, the stress can result in cracks in the lining that enable the bacteria and minerals from the hard water to reach the metal of the tank, increasing the chances of a leak.

-anode rod
+water heater anode rod

 • corroded anode rods